neoforged/Documentation/docs/resources/client/models/index.md

 A model is a JSON file with the following optional properties in the root tag:

 - `loader`: NeoForge-added.
 Sets a custom model loader.
-See [Custom Model Loaders][custommodelloader] for more information.
+See [Model Loaders][custommodelloader] for more information.
 - `parent`: Sets a parent model, in the form of a [resource location][rl] relative to the `models` folder.
 All parent properties will be applied and then overridden by the properties set in the declaring model.
 Common parents include:
     - `minecraft:block/block`: The common parent of all block models.
     - `minecraft:block/cube`: Parent of all models that use a 1x1x1 cube model.